Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 5. Under Permissions, select the permissions you want to assign or clear the permissions you want to remove for the group or user, and then click Apply.
 Repeat steps 3 and 4 to assign or remove permissions for additional objects for the current user or group.

-6. Repeat steps 2 to 4 for any additional users or groups, and then click OK when you have finished.
+6. Repeat steps 2 through 4 for any additional users or groups.
+Once you have finished assigning the necessary permissions, click OK to save your changes.

 Notes: Some permissions automatically imply the selection of others.
 For example, the Modify Data permission for a table automatically implies the Read Data and Read Design permissions because you need these to modify the data in a table.
 Modify Design and Read Data imply Read Design.
 For macros, Read Design implies Open/Run.